atomheartother/QTweet/README.md

-# A.I.kyan
+# QTweet
 ## What do?
 This bot will fetch pictures posted by a Twitter account and link them to Discord.
 The typical use is to cross-post tweets from a Twitter bot who posts pictures every hour for example, or from  someone you want to stalk, to your preferred Discord server.

 It requires **embed link** permission in order to work on a server!

 ## Can get?
-If you wanna add A.I.kyan to your server, you can just click [this]( https://discordapp.com/oauth2/authorize?client_id=433615162394804224&scope=bot&permissions=0)
+If you wanna add QTweet to your server, you can just click [this]( https://discordapp.com/oauth2/authorize?client_id=433615162394804224&scope=bot&permissions=0)

 ## How do?